sydneyajo/PPiPFK/notebook-log.md

 As of Feb 11th, 2025, I am taking note of more organisms that are referred to in literature to utilize PPi-PFK, and creating a spreadsheet for a pHMMR run to collect more homologs.

+The UniProt KEGG Orthology numbers I have stored are:
+- K00850
+- K16370
+- K21071
+- K24182

+These are all links to the amino acid sequences